Is It ADHD, Depression, or Both?

 Antidepressants that aim to boost levels of the neurotransmitters serotonin and/or norepinephrine are the primary treatment for severe depression.
 Doctors may also prescribe an antidepressant if mild to moderate depression persists, despite lifestyle changes and treatment of ADHD.

 Most antidepressants work well alongside ADHD stimulant meds, as well as with the nonstimulant Strattera (atomoxetine), though minor adjustments may need to be made.
 Wellbutrin (bupropion) is an antidepressant that can also be useful for ADHD.

 Most of the time, depression improves substantially with the first antidepressant tried.
 If it doesn’t work, a second one probably will.
 About half of those who take antidepressants achieve complete relief of depressive symptoms.

-When depression is secondary to ADHD, minor medication or lifestyle adjustments may be all it takes to get out of a funk.
-What if depression persists despite adherence to an ADHD drug regimen?
-Doctors recognize that lifestyle changes are likely to help.
+Minor medication or lifestyle adjustments may make a tremendous difference, too.
 Aerobic exercise “has a profound effect on the mood level of people with ADHD,” says William Dodson, M.D., a Denver-based psychiatrist.
 “If you can’t motivate yourself, exercise can normalize your mood.”

 Many individuals with ADHD find that their mood darkens when they have nothing to do.
 “The ADHD nervous system feeds on interest and challenge,” says Dodson.
 To guard against idleness, he recommends setting up an “interest closet”: Whenever you come across something interesting – a good book, for instance, or a craft project – stash it in a closet.
 The next time you find yourself looking for something to do, there will be something waiting for you.